 Functional Fiber is an isolated, non-digestible (insoluble) form of carbohydrate extracted from whole foods – or manufactured – and added to prepared foods to boost its fiber nutrition.

-Packaged products are using functional fibers as a way to reach 3 grams – which is the minimum amount required to have the words “good source of fiber” on the label.
-Yet in comparison to a whole food, it’s not..
+Packaged products use functional fibers as a way to reach 3 grams – which is the minimum amount required to have the words “good source of fiber” on the label.
+Yet in comparison to whole food, it’s not…

-Here’s are some of the common highest fiber whole foods.
+Here are some of the common highest-fiber whole foods.

 Have you heard about this gem called “resistant starch” yet?